college-254/kenyans_applying_to_us_universities/content/college-guide/11-college-access-programs.md

 ## EALP (Equity African Leaders Program)

-EALP is a merit-based program that enrolls high-school graduates.
-The selection criteria for these candidates include:
+Requirements:

-* Best male and female student in every district.
+* Best male and female student in every sub-county in Kenya where Equity has a branch.

-* Wings to Fly scholars who have attained A- and above in their KCSE exams.
+* Wings to Fly scholars who have attained A- and above in the KCSE.

-Although EALP does NOT give you any scholarship to study abroad, they provide the following:

-* Two camps where you are assigned a mentor who guides you through the application process.
-You also get to do SAT and ACT exam practice to improve your scores and orient you to the exam that you will eventually take.

-* Revision material such as books and other online material.

-* A stipend once you get admitted to a university abroad.
-This caters for your air ticket as well as basic shopping once you get to the US.

-* Recommendations that boost your chances of getting into schools abroad.

-* Mailing of documents to the respective schools that you apply to.

-This is also a leadership program and NOT everyone enrolled to it gets to apply abroad.
-Within EALP, you still have to qualify to get into the College Counselling program.
-This process is merit-based as well.
+Students who meet the above criteria have a paid internship with Equity Bank, and an opportunity to join the College Counselling Program.

+{{% comment %}}

+Note that not everyone in the paid internship program joins the College Counselling Program.
+As far as US universities are concerned, the College Counselling Program is the place to be.

+{{% /comment %}}

 ## [KenSAP (Kenya Scholar-Athlete Program)](http://kensap.org/)